bernardphh/500px-APIless/README.md

 **LIMITATIONS, ISSUES, TO DO LIST:**

 - Not all exceptions are handled, especially with Selenium’s find_element… methods
--	For the requests involved more than 1000 items (list of notifications, photos, users…), processing time takes longer time than I’d like it to.
+- For the requests involved more than 1000 items (list of notifications, photos, users…), processing time takes too long to my liking.
 - TODO:
 		- Handling more exceptions
-		- Optimizing for better performance (eg.use css selector instead of xpath, improve algorithms ...)
+		- Optimizing for better performance
 		- Putting images thumbnais in the result files
 		- Add ChromeCast support to slideshow
 		- Making a GUI

-Prior to this project, I have zero knowledge on python and web scraping.
-No doubt there are much rooms for improvements.
+Prior to this project, I have zero knowledge about python and web scraping.
+I'm sure there are rooms for improvements.
 I left abundant comments in the code to make the intention clear, just in case someone wants to chip in.

 Feedback, bug report, contributions are all welcomed.